top of page

 The Water Fountain

-There are many water spots along this walking corse.
-We recommend stopping to refressh at one, then continuing to walk to discover the next one.
+There are many water spots along this walking course.
+We recommend stopping to refresh at one, then continuing to walk to discover the next one.

 The Bus Stop